 Elements associated with Vata

-The Vata dosha is associated with the elements of air and space and is responsible for movement in the body.
+The Vata is associated with the elements of air and space and is responsible for movement in the body.

 Characteristics of Vata

 - Vata individuals tend to have a slender build and may have difficulty gaining weight.
 They have a light frame and fast metabolism.

 - They are often creative, enthusiastic, and full of energy but may also experience anxiety, fear, and insomnia.